-This Management's Discussion and Analysis ("MD&A") of Meryllion Resources Corp. should be read in conjunction with the Company's audited financial statements and related notes for the year ended September 30, 2022.
+This Management's Discussion and Analysis ("MD&A") of Meryllion Resources Corp. should be read in conjunction with the Company's audited financial statements and related notes for the year ended September 30, 2022 and the Company's unaudited condensed interim financial statements for the three and six months ended March 31, 2023 and 2022.
 The Company's financial statements for the year ended September 30, 2022 have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
 All dollar amounts included therein and in this MD&A are expressed in Canadian Dollars unless otherwise noted.
-The information contained within this MD&A is current to January 23, 2023.
+The information contained within this MD&A is current to May 8, 2023.